the-teachingRSE-project/competencies/competencies.md

 The new position involves taking responsibility for the RSE related aspects of a large inter-organisational project involving different organisations.
 With her new responsibilities comes a shift in the importance of various aspects of her work.
 Having this position in an inter-organisational project places far more emphasis on communication and organisation skills.
-She is spending time teaching people (\faicon{"F51C} TEACH skill) to onboard them into the project.
+She is spending time teaching people (\faicon{"F51C}\nobreakspace{}TEACH skill) to onboard them into the project.
-There is a lot of interaction with different stakeholders in the project like funders and user groups (\faicon{"F086} USERS skill).
+There is a lot of interaction with different stakeholders in the project like funders and user groups (\faicon{"F086}\nobreakspace{}USERS skill).
-To oversee the project, she uses an amalgam of both agile and traditional project-management concepts and methods which she acquires on-the-job (\faicon{"F46D} PM skills).
+To oversee the project, she uses an amalgam of both agile and traditional project-management concepts and methods which she acquires on-the-job (\faicon{"F46D}\nobreakspace{}PM skills).
-Her work so far has already been heavy on (\faicon{"F500} TEAM) skills, but now also the leadership aspect comes into play.
+Her work so far has already been heavy on (\faicon{"F500}\nobreakspace{}TEAM) skills, but now also the leadership aspect comes into play.

 #### RSE-focused Principal Investigator